 My kids do their math lessons on the computer but they still have to write out their equations for long division and even multiple-digit multiplication.
 However, their pages look less like neat problems worked out and more like mass chaos trying to use every inch of the page.

-When I showed my oldest how to use the graph paper for his math problems, it was amazing the difference in his math work.
-Suddenly he was seeing his mistakes and correcting them before he entered them in his lessons.
+When I showed my oldest how to use graph paper for math problems, it was amazing the difference in his math work.
+Suddenly he was seeing his mistakes and correcting them before he entered them into his lessons.
 He was also able to see work more clearly and things finally stopped making silly mistakes.

 Using Graph Paper for Handwriting

 Do your little ones (or big ones) struggle with letter spacing?
 I know all my kids have so far.
 Children learn to write letters within the black lines or blue grid lines, but their spacing leaves a lot to be desired.

 Sometimes they write letters on top of each other, some big, some small, and sometimes they leave a huge space between them.
 So once my children learned their letters and could write them on their own, I would give them graph paper to work on their spacing.

 Another way to use a different type of graph paper for handwriting is for letter sizing.
 I know once my kids got their letters down, we also had to work on the size of their letters.
 Most of the time they were just inconsistent and graph paper really helped them with sizing.

 I have also used it for my kids when they start learning cursive.
 They can get a little loopy with their letters, so it gets out of control, and graph paper helps them see where new letters need to connect a little more clearly.

 As I mentioned before, helping kids organize their math problems is a great way to help them work on keeping their problems neat.
 My oldest was the worst at keeping his problems organized and in columns.